2024 FESTIVAL MAIN SLATE ANNOUNCED!

 WORLD PREMIERE A renowned and successful record company CEO, known for his brilliance—and his combativeness, Harvey Schein lived a rags-to-riches story that embodied the American Dream.
 But over time he also became obsessed with how to pass on his wealth to his heirs while avoiding taxes.
 Director Justin Schein turns the camera on his father as a case study in America’s long and problematic history of tax benefits for the wealthy.
 This timely film deftly interweaves complex family dynamics with American economic policy, illustrating how the rich stay rich and what it costs our country to keep them that way. – Karen McMullen

-The first screening will be followed by a Q&A with the filmmakers and special guests to be announced.
+The first screening will be followed by a Q&A with director and producer Justin Schein, co-director and producer Robert Edwards, editors Purcell Carson and Brian Redondo, and special guests.

 This film contains the following accessibility options for viewers: